cM-2024-12/odin-recipes/README.md

-This is an odin project to practice HTML construction
+This is an odin project to practice HTML construction.
+The included recipes include an overview, image, and steps for each project.